-3. Experiment environments¶
+3. Experiment settings and modifications¶

 README.case: File detailing your create_newcase usage.
-This is a good place for you to keep track of runtime problems and changes.
+This is a good place for you to keep track of run-time problems and changes.
 The file contains information about e.g. how the case was created, compset details, grid information and which branch, git commit and model code were used for case creation.

 CaseStatus: File containing a list of operations done in the current case.